Traditional Native American clothing varied widely from tribe to tribe, but one

 map of North America showing moccasin designs

-among different tribes), but also the extensive beadwork, quillwork, and painted designs many Indian people lavished on their shoes.
+among different tribes), but also the extensive beadwork, quillwork, painted designs, and fringes many Indian people

-other contact with the Inuit, using caribou or buckskin instead.
+style of boots through trade or other contact with the Inuit, using caribou or buckskin instead of sealskin.

 let us know.